devtron-labs/tutorials/content/docs/Use Cases/Devtron Generic Charts to run Cron Jobs or One Time Job/_index.md

 `Chart Version` | Select the Version of the chart `Chart Values`  | Select the Chart Value or Create a Custom Value

-In, `values.yaml`, you can specify the YAML file that schedules the cron job for your application.
+In `values.yaml`, you can specify the YAML file that schedules the cron job for your application.

 <br />

-The deployment of the chart is initiated, you can check for Events, Logs and Pod Status of your application.